Early age-related macular degeneration (AMD)

 Unfortunately, taking these precautions does not prevent AMD progressing in everyone.
 If the disease does progress, your vision will be affected to some extent.

-Should I take a dietary supplement for early AMD?
+Should I take a dietary supplement?

 Some experts recommend nutritional supplements for people with AMD.
 However, the evidence for this is considered weak by other experts.
 The best evidence is from two large studies, the Age-Related Eye Disease Studies (AREDS) 1 and 2.
-Please see our Nutrition page for more about AREDS, diet and supplements.
+Please see our Nutrition webpage for more about AREDS, diet and supplements.

 If you decide to take a supplement, consult your GP first, especially if you are taking other medication.